“We got stars directing our fate, and we’re praying it’s not too late, because we know we’re falling from grace, Gdynia” – Robbiego Williamowski.

 2.Stadion GOSiR.
 Stadion Miejski w Gdyni (Arka Gdynia Stadium)

 As a football fan and one who has now visited 7 stadiums in Pomorskie, I had to head to the Stadion Miejski, home of Arka Gdynia.
 If you haven’t yet heard of Arka – you could have seen them in the Europa League this season, had they not squandered a 4-2 aggregate lead over Danish Mittyjland.
-The club are double winners in 2017, having won the Polish Cup (2-1 in Warszawa v.
+The club were double winners in 2017, having won the Polish Cup (2-1 in Warszawa v.
 Lech Poznan) and the Polish Super Cup (winning on penalties after a 1-1 draw with Legia Warszawa).
+Arka also finished runner up in the 2018 Polish Cup and retained the Polish Super Cup (beating Legia Warszawa 3-2 away)

 Arka play in yellow and blue and you can get to the stadium by taking the SKM local train to Gdynia Orlowo station.
 As a fact the Polish national rugby team play in the adjacent stadium.